Bring Us Your Piggy Pudding

 In England, families gather on the last Sunday before advent, known as Stir Up Sunday, to "stir up" their Christmas Puddings and hide a silver coin inside.
 The belief is that whoever finds the coin will have good luck for the next year.
 The cake is left to mature for the following 5 weeks until Christmas Day when it is reheated and topped with a flaming brandy or rum syrup at end the holiday meal.

-EDITED FOR 2021 -Unfortunately, COVID has AGAIN thwarted my ability this year to travel to the UK for my first taste of homemade Christmas Pudding and I’ve yet to find a Nick’s Bar stateside that sells a flaming rhum punch or mulled wine, heavy on the cinnamon and light on the cloves.
-But there is always next year to eat and drink like they do in my favorite Christmas Movies.
+UPDATED FOR 2024 -I still haven't made a trek to the UK for an OG taste of homemade Christmas Pudding and I haven't found a Nick’s Bar stateside that sells a flaming rhum punch or mulled wine, heavy on the cinnamon and light on the cloves.
+IYKYK.
+But maybe next year I can eat and drink like they do in in the Christmas Movies.